davidsayre/bfsurveycaptcha/README.md

 Installation
 ------------

-bfsurveycapta is an eZ extension.
+bfsurveycaptcha is an eZ extension.
 Copy bfsurveycaptcha.ini.append.php to settings/override or settings/siteaccess/<site> and change the PublicKey / PrivateKey pair.
 Enable the extension, clear the cache, regenerate autoloads.